 The answer, most of the time, is lead capture through the Internet.
 Many lead generation services target individuals seeking financial advice through what is called pay per click advertisements.
 When somebody types in, for example, “financial advisor in Milwaukee, Wisconsin” or “how to get 401k advice in Tucson, Arizona”, ads come up which refer the person to a lead generation website where they can search for a financial advisor.
 Once the lead is gathered, usually it is qualified and verified before being passed on to the financial advisor subscribing to the lead generation service.
 But do verify that before you sign up for the service.

 My experience working with a lead generation service, when I worked in financial planning, was that some leads were true while others were not.
-That was over ten years ago, so things may have changed.
 Check for the refund policy before you sign up for the service.

 Now, that’s not to presume that you can’t successfully close the lead.
 It means that you’re not the only player in the game at that point.
 You’ll probably have to work harder to earn the sale than if you had come up with the lead organically.